CybersShell/backy/docs/content/config/commands.md

       - -f /some/path/to/docker-compose.yaml
       - down
     # if host is not defined, command will be run locally
+    # The host has to be defined in either the config file or the SSH Config files
     host: some-host
   backup-docker-container-script:
-    cmd: /path/to/script/on/some-host
+    cmd: /path/to/local/script
-    # The host has to be defined in either the config file or the SSH Config files
-    host: some-host
+    # script file is input as stdin to SSH
+    type: scriptFile # also can be script
     environment:
       - FOO=BAR
       - APP=$VAR